Create and deploy your Machine Learning Model with Amazon SageMaker

 The current status of the training can be viewed from Amazon SageMaker → Training → Training jobs

 A list of training jobs appears.
 The running job has the status In Progress.
-Suppose if you would like to stop the job, then select → Stop.
+Suppose if you would like to stop the job, then select Training job name→ Stop.

 In order to view the logs or monitor the hardware usage, select the job.

 Compile the trained model.
-Here the target device is Jetson Nano.
+Here the edge device is Jetson Nano., so the model is compiled for the arm platform with compiler options.
 Model compilation can be performed using the Estimator class.

 The sample notebook contains the SageMaker Neo compilation using the Estimator class.
 SageMaker Neo compiles the model for optimal performance on the edge device.
-Assign the target device, input shape, and framework.
-Finally, run the cell
+Assign the target platform features, input shape, and framework.
+Finally, run the cell.

 The neo compilation job status can be viewed as given below.